Setting Up Static and Dynamic Sitemaps in Django

 sitemaps.py

-For a small or medium project, a central sitemaps.py is often easiest.
+For a small or medium project, a central sitemaps.py is often easier than having a sitemap file for each app.
+Once the singular file grows too large, split into app specific.

 Static Sitemaps